DieseKartoffel/A-Star/README.md

 ### Output

-- Program will print duration the pahtfinding took, the total cost and create a .csn files containing the ordered nodes of the shortest path.
+- Program will print duration the pathfinding took, the total cost and create a .csn files containing the ordered nodes of the shortest path.

+### Notes
+The dissertation discusses some path finding algorithms and how A* is not only the fastest but also always optimal for this specific problem.